RedPillAnalytics/gradle-confluent/README.md

 }

 dependencies {
-    archives group: 'com.redpillanalytics', name: 'ksql-examples-pipeline', version: '+' }
+    archives 'com.redpillanalytics:ksql-examples-pipeline:+'
+}
 ```

-With our KSQL pipeline dependency added, we get a few more tasks in our **Confluent** task group when we run `./gradlew tasks`, specifically the `pipelineExtract` and `pipelineDeploy` tasks:
+With our KSQL pipeline dependency added, we get a few more tasks in our **Confluent** task group when we run `./gradlew tasks --group confluent`, specifically the `pipelineExtract` and `pipelineDeploy` tasks:

 ```
 Confluent tasks